 We will create a set of educational materials for other activities and campaigns.
 It will be made available for further dissemination in the region:

-- publication, which will be a catalog of recommended adaptation and mitigation solutions with the use of NBS in urban and rural areas,
+- Publication, which will be a catalogue of recommended adaptation and mitigation solutions with the use of NBS in urban and rural areas,

 Project partners: Leśna Municipality and COWI AS from Norway.